 An in-memory database may be either persistent or volatile.
 Volatile databases are temporary, and are expected to be built and discarded in the course of an application's operation.
 Persistent databases will have non-volatile backup.
-The figure below shows the flow of a persistent in-memory database.
+Figure 7 shows the flow of a persistent in-memory database.